hibbitts-design/hibbitts-design-org-learn/pages/02.coursehub/06.using-mamp-and-github-desktop/docs.md

 ---
-title: Using MAMP and GitHub Dektop
+title: Using MAMP and GitHub Desktop
 taxonomy:
     category: docs
 ---